Experimental

 • Access to the claims that will be included in the issued verifiable credential.

 A way for a client/wallet to obtain such an access token is by using the OAuth 2.0 authorization_code grant.
-The authorization request, used to obtain that authorization code, needs to specify the above access token requirements by using scopes, as partially defined by OpenID4VCI.
+The authorization request, used to obtain that authorization code, needs to specify the above access token requirements by using scopes, as defined by OpenID4VCI.
 For that, the scope parameter needs to:

 • Include the special openid_credential scope.